duncangrubbs/disrupted-continuum-website/README.md

 how you can help.
 The website is still very much being made.

 To Do:
-1. Create Digital Logo for band
-2. Add logo to header bar
-3. Get info from Leila and add it to website
+1. Get home page info and add it to website
-4. Make final changes
+2. Make final changes
-5. Get a domain name
+3. Get a domain name
-6. Get a host
+4. Get a host
-7. Finalize
+5. Finalize
-8. Launch
+6. Launch